EnderGoodra/Textile/README.md

+## Attention
+This mod is now largely redundant, as Steamodded now natively supports most of what this mod supported.

 # Textile
 A Balatro mod that modifies the base game's `evaluate()` function, adding in some extra style options for text.